alexverboon/PSURLhaus/README.md

 Install-Module "PSURLhaus"
 ```

-or if you don't have or wish to use administrator giths, use the following command to install the module in your personal powershell profile.
+or if you don't have or wish to use administrator rights, use the following command to install the module in your personal powershell profile.

 ```powershell
 Install-Module "PSURLhaus" -Scope CurrentUser